hkrgh/semaphore-ci-reporter/README.md

 ## Potential Improvements to this project

 - For development purposes, I enabled all permissions and events for the GitHub app.
-For production use, this should be pared down to just what is required.
-On that note, it would be nice to have a GitHub app development mode, so that developers don't need to click every option in the settings.
+For production use, we should pare down to what the app requires.
+A GitHub app development mode would help developers avoid clicking every option in the settings.
-- If the commit has a build before the pull request is raised, with the current code you will not get a comment.
-We would need to listen to `pull_request.opened` and determine if the latest commit already has a build, and if so go ahead and render the comment.
+- If the commit has a build before a user raises a pull request, with the current code you will not get a comment.
+We would need to listen to `pull_request.opened`.
+Then, we would need to determine if the latest commit already has a build.
+If so, go ahead and render the comment.
-- I didn't handle the situation if the pull request is updated with a new commit.
+- I didn't handle the situation if a user updates the pull request with a new commit.
 We'd likely want to update the comment instead of creating a new one each time.
 - It's possible to use the pull request review comments instead of issue comments to link to specific files and lines.
 That might be helpful to users of GitHub.
 - I've only tested this on this GitHub account.
 I do not know if this code works correctly when a different user creates a fork and a pull request onto the test project.
 - Add `try/catch` to all request handling and handle errors appropriately.
 - Parallelize more of the work instead of always using a single line `await`.
 - Add more comments to the code.
 This could help in the situation of additional contributors.
 Right now most of the code comments are links to GitHub and Semaphore documentation.
 - The commit log is messy.
-I did all my committing just using the GitHub web interface.
+I did all my committing only using the GitHub web interface.
 (I had a rather situation-specific reason for doing so.)
 Generally speaking, I would not raise a commit without sufficient tests and a green build.
-We could potentially squash the early commits to get a cleaner log, but I'm not sure its worth losing the history either.
+We could  squash the early commits to get a cleaner log, but I'm not sure its worth losing the history either.
+- This app only works with Semaphore, and on public GitHub repositories.
+- API calls to Semaphore require authentication.
+For now, there is a `./hidden.js` to populate these values.
+For public consumption, this would need to be configurable somehow.

 ## Timeline